Build a to-do list app with Vue.js and Laravel

 Create the TodoApp.vue component

 In this component we simply merge the first three components we created and listen to Pusher realtime events.
-Create your TodoApp.vue
+Create your TodoApp.vue component and paste the following inside:

 //../resources/js/components/TodoApp.vue